guywarner/laravel-google-chat-alerts/README.md

 Under the hood, a job is used to communicate with Google Chat.
 This prevents your app from failing in case Google Chat is down.

-Want to send alerts to Discord instead?
-Check out [laravel-discord-alerts](https://github.com/spatie/laravel-discord-alerts).
+Want to send alerts to Slack instead?
+Check out [laravel-slack-alerts](https://github.com/spatie/laravel-slack-alerts).

 Want to send alerts to GoogleChat instead?
 Check out [laravel-discord-alerts](https://github.com/spatie/laravel-google-chat-alerts).